-If the substrate unevenness still exceeds 3mm variation over a 3m long straight edge after grinding, it is necessary to fill low spots with levelling compound.
+rate unevenness still exceeds 3mm variation over a 3m t edge after grinding, it is necessary to fill low spots with mpound.

-- a) Mark out the areas required to be levelled. - b) Before applying the levelling compound, prepare the areas marked out with a primer approved for use with engineered timber flooring (e.g. Eco Prim T Plus).
-Ensure all guidelines in the suppliers TDS/ Installation sheet are followed. - c) Apply a levelling compound approved for use with engineered timber flooring with concrete substrates (e.g. Mapei Ultraplan) to the areas marked out.
-Ensure all guidelines in the suppliers TDS/ Installation sheet are followed.
+It the areas required to be levelled.

+applying the levelling compound, prepare the areas marked a primer approved for use with engineered timber flooring Prim T Plus).
+Ensure all guidelines in the suppliers TDS/ ion sheet are followed.

+levelling compound approved for use with engineered looring with concrete substrates (e.g. Mapei Ultraplan) to s marked out.
+Ensure all guidelines in the suppliers TDS/ ion sheet are followed.

-The substrate should now be level (not exceeding 3mm variation over a 3m long straight edge).
+te should now be level (not exceeding 3mm variation ong straight edge).

-Conduct a final check to ensure the sub-floor is completely dry, clean, level, free of any cracks, and structurally sound before proceeding with installation.
+inal check to ensure the sub-floor is completely dry, clean, any cracks, and structurally sound before proceeding with installation.